naurazbek/sentence-similarity/README.md

 pip install -r requirements.txt
 Download the Quora Question Pairs dataset from Kaggle and place it in the project directory.
-Rename the file to quora_question_pairs.csv.
+Rename the file to questions.csv.

 Run the script: